World Health Organization response to the COVID-19 pandemic: Go Give One campaign

 The WHO Foundation and the Bill & Melinda Gates Foundation launched the "Go Give One" campaign in April 2021, encouraging individual and corporate donations to purchase COVID-19 vaccines for "everyone, everywhere."
 Funds raised are directed to the COVAX AMC managed by Gavi, the Vaccine Alliance.

-The campaign raised over USD $7 million within the first two months of its launch; $1.5 million of which came from individuals, 27% of which were British donors.
+The campaign raised over US$7 million within the first two months of its launch; $1.5 million of which came from individuals, 27% of which were British donors.
 In December 2021, Virgin Atlantic, the Pacific Asia Travel Association and Collinson (a travel services company) formed the Global Travel Sector Vaccine Coalition to fundraise on behalf of the travel industry.
 They were later joined by Priority Pass.

 Additional corporate partners of the campaign include Allen & Overy, Benevity, Blue State Digital, Charities Aid Foundation, DFS Group, eBay, Etsy, Facebook, Global Citizen, Mastercard, PagerDuty, Pandemic Action Network, Religions for Peace, Russell Reynolds Associates, Salesforce, Workday and XpresCheck.